RAF Fulbeck

 Royal Air Force Fulbeck or more simply RAF Fulbeck is a former Royal Air Force station located 6.3 mi east of Newark-on-Trent, Nottinghamshire and 10.9 mi west of Sleaford, Lincolnshire, England.

 The airfield is located about 106 mi north-northwest of London and was opened in 1940 when it was used by both the Royal Air Force and United States Army Air Forces.
 During the war it was used primarily as troop carrier airfield for airborne units.
 After the war it was closed in 1948.

 History

+The airfield was initially used by the Royal Air Force as a satellite of RAF Syerston from 1940 until October 1943.

 USAAF use

 It was known as USAAF Station AAF-488 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
 Its USAAF Station Code was "FB".

 434th Troop Carrier Group

 In October 1943, the 434th Troop Carrier Group arrived at Fulbeck from Baer AAF, Indiana.
 The group was assigned to the 53d Troop Carrier Wing and flew Douglas C-47/C-53 Skytrains.
 Operational squadrons of the 434th and fuselage codes were: